fullstorydev/fullstory-react-library/README.md

 ### 3. Meta Configuration

 The meta configuration will capture all of the information in the meta tags.
-It will set configure the pageName from the title tag in the head.
+It will configure the pageName from the title tag in the head.

 **Implementation:**